Project-AGRAFE/GRAFCET-instances/README.md

 # GRAFCET instances
-A library containing IEC 60848 GRAFCET example instances according to the [meta-model proposed by [1]](https://github.com/Project-AGRAFE/GRAFCET-meta-model).
+A library containing IEC 60848 GRAFCET example instances according to the [meta-model] proposed by [1](https://github.com/Project-AGRAFE/GRAFCET-meta-model).

 ## Usage
-.grafcet-Files are GRAFCET-instances in [XMI](https://www.omg.org/spec/XMI) format according to the corresponding [GRAFCET meta-model](https://github.com/Project-AGRAFE/GRAFCET-meta-model).
+.grafcet-files are GRAFCET-instances in [XMI](https://www.omg.org/spec/XMI)-format according to the corresponding [GRAFCET meta-model](https://github.com/Project-AGRAFE/GRAFCET-meta-model).
 They were created using a [Sirius](https://www.eclipse.org/sirius/)-based graphical editor, wich can be found [here](http://example.com/tbd) soon.

 ## Description of instances